Monday – Saturday, 8:00 am to 4:00 pm (loads only accepted until 3:45 pm)

 - Reusable items like clothes, shoes, and furniture can be donated.

-Green Waste Regulations
+Green Waste Regulations (for Pala Tribal Members)

 As a courtesy, Pala tribal members are allowed to dump green waste (tree branches, cut grass, yard trimmings, etc.) from their homes and yards at the transfer station free of charge.
 Because some tribal members are abusing this privilege, the following rules will apply, WITHOUT EXCEPTION.